zzsusan/2022Spring_Projects/README.md

 # Contributions
-We write the fundamental function for human vs. human and human vs. computer algorithm.
-Then, Suzanne mainly wrote the Biggest-First Algorithm and Keyu mainly wrote the Rat-First Algorithm.
+We wrote the fundamental functions for human v.s. human first together, and then wrote the random generation functions of computer.
+After that, Suzanne wrote the Biggest-First Strategy and Keyu wrote the Rat-First Strategy.